darshanasen/flexbox-grid-presentation/README.md

 ![Offset image](/images/grid-offset.png)

 If you would like to create space around content within your grid, you can use offset classes to do so.
-Just ensure that your column and offset numbers always add up to 12 across viewports.

 `class="col-xs-offset-4 col-xs-8"`

+Please note that offsets create additional space on the _left_ of any element.

 ## Resources
 * [Flexbox Grid Classes](http://flexboxgrid.com/)